24 Best Books About Climate Change

 Thankfully, some of our greatest minds and writers have envisioned what this change may look like, based on current and future climate efforts and technologies.
 They’ve learned from climate scientists, historical environmentalists, radical activists, and Indigenous populations on the frontlines of the fight for our Earth’s future.
-The following list of titles includes some of the best books about climate change and the environment, aimed at enlightening and empowering us to take action for the future of our planet.
+The following list of titles includes some of the best books about climate change and the environment, aimed at encouraging and empowering us to take action for the future of our planet.

-2. All We Can Save: Truth, Courage, and Solutions for the Climate Crisis Edited by Ayana Elizabeth Johnson & Katharine K. Wilkinson – A tableau of essays, poetry, and art by leading women in the climate movement.
-Through artistic, scientific, and humanitarian excellence, this book not only inspires, but preserves a sense of hope for the future.
+2. All We Can Save: Truth, Courage, and Solutions for the Climate Crisis Edited by Ayana Elizabeth Johnson & Katharine K. Wilkinson – A tableau of essays, poetry and art by women leaders in the climate movement.
+Through artistic, scientific and humanitarian excellence, this book not only inspires, but preserves a sense of hope for the future.
 A perfect way to introduce the topic to a pre-teen or young adult.

 3. What Can I Do?
-My Path from Climate Despair to Action by Jane Fonda – Incorporating her own stories of climate activism with the stories and speeches of other brave activists and scientists, actress Jane Fonda shares her deepest insights and experiences from fighting on the frontlines of change.
-With 100% of the book’s proceeds going directly to Greenpeace, there’s a lot to learn from this inspirational tale.
+My Path from Climate Despair to Action by Jane Fonda – Incorporating her own stories of climate activism together with the stories and speeches of other brave activists and scientists, actress Jane Fonda shares her deepest insights and experiences gleaned from decades of fighting on the frontlines of change.
+The best part?
+100% of the book’s proceeds will go directly to Greenpeace.

 4. Commanding Hope: The Power We Have to Renew a World in Peril by Thomas Homer-Dixon – Sometimes a change in perspective can make a world of difference, and that’s exactly what Homer-Dixon hopes to accomplish.
 In order to enact sweeping changes, we must come together in ways we never have before.